TheExGenesis/TheExGeneisis/index.md

 francisco.de.carvalho at tecnico.ulisboa.pt
 <img src="{{ site.url }}/assets/img/xiqpic.jpg" alt="me" width="200"/>

 Hello and welcome.
-Xiq is short for Francisco and I'm based in Lisbon, Portugal
+Xiq is short for Francisco.
+I'm based in Lisbon, Portugal.

 I really dig the universe and specifically this world.
 Because of that I'm into memes, art, geopolitics, complex systems, computer science, in that order.